 My friend died today.

-(Even after 10 minutes of staring at that one sentence, I still don't know what to think or how to begin processing that.)
+(Even after ten minutes of staring at that one sentence, I still do not know what to think or how to begin processing that.)

 I am not a stranger to people dying.
 Life in general and cancer in particular have a way of bringing people front and center that die in horrendously sad circumstances, and way too soon.
 This is most definitely the case with my friend.